gabriele16/osmotic_transport_scaling_laws/README.md

 ### Description

-We have included the notebooks, python scripts and CP2K input files to reproduce the main results of our paper.
+We have included the notebooks, python scripts and CP2K input files to reproduce the main results of the following paper:

+* L. Joly, R. H. Meißner, M. Iannuzzi, G. Tocci, *Osmotic Transport at the Aqueous Graphene and hBN Interfaces: Scaling Laws from a Unified, First-Principles Description* ACS Nano **15**, 9 15249-15258 (2021); DOI: [10.1021/acsnano.1c05931]

 ### Dependencies